Adoption is a process where you give legal consent for your child to become part of another family on a permanent basis.

 The adoption order is the legal document that makes the child part of their adoptive family.

-You can change your mind at any time during the process.
+You can change your mind at any time during the process until you sign your final consent to the adoption.

 Consent from both parents

-Where the father is not the legal guardian of the child, he must be told of the decision to place the child for adoption.
+If the father is not the legal guardian of the child, he must be told of the decision to place the child for adoption.
 If he is not happy with this decision, he must apply to become the legal guardian.
-This will mean that his consent is required before the adoption order can be granted.
+This means that his consent is needed before the adoption order can be granted.

-With a married couple, both parents must give consent to place the child for adoption.
+If the parents are a married couple, each must give consent to place the child for adoption.